timescale/docs/tutorials/energy-data/dataset-energy.md

 # Set up the database

-This tutorial uses the energy consumption data for over a year in in a hypertable named `metrics`.
+This tutorial uses the energy consumption data for over a year in a hypertable named `metrics`.

 <Collapsible heading="Create a Timescale service and connect to your service" defaultExpanded={false}>